 - System Requirements apply to both physical and virtual machines. - For best performance, we recommend using dedicated (clean) servers for Delinea products. - PowerShell must be allowed to execute and cannot be blocked on the server or the endpoint by other products. - If .NET and/or IIS features are not already installed on the web server, the Delinea Installer will add and configure them automatically. - If SQL is not already installed on a database server, the Delinea Installer can setup SQL Express on the web server, however SQL Express is intended for Trials and Sandbox environments ONLY.
 Though Delinea will support SQL Express, users will likely experience performance issues due to the memory and product limitations.
-If experiencing performance issues while using SQL Express, it is highly recommended to upgrade to SQL Server prior to contacting Delinea Support. - A link to Microsoft documentation on the use and limitations of SQL Express can be found at: https://docs.microsoft.com/en-us/sql/sql-server/editions-and-components-of-sql-server-2017 - Web Servers that are NOT supported: Small Business Server (SBS), The Essentials Edition, Domain Controllers, Sharepoint Servers.
+If experiencing performance issues while using SQL Express, it is highly recommended to upgrade to SQL Server prior to contacting Delinea Support. - If you create a database first, with the desired collation (matching the server), and then specify the database name in the Privilege Manager installer wizard, there should be no issues. - A link to Microsoft documentation on the use and limitations of SQL Express can be found at: https://docs.microsoft.com/en-us/sql/sql-server/editions-and-components-of-sql-server-2017 - Web Servers that are NOT supported: Small Business Server (SBS), The Essentials Edition, Domain Controllers, SharePoint Servers.